 How to Begin an Exercise Regimen

 Eating and Exercise: What to eat and when to eat it

 How to Exercise with Disabled or Weak Legs

 How to Conserve Muscle Mass During Weight Loss

 How to Build Muscular Endurance

 Exercise Improves Eating Habits

 Jacques graduated from Tulane Medical School and has seven years of experience as a personal trainer.
 After completing medical school, Dr. Courseault was the Associate Chief Resident specializing in Physical Medicine and Rehabilitation at Louisiana State University.
-Dr. Courseault continues to promote fitness with the development of LSUHEP.org, which is a home exercise program site for physical ailments.

 After residency, he completed a Sports Medicine Fellowship at Baton Rouge General Hospital while taking care of NCAA athletes as well as local high school athletes.
 He now is practicing physical medicine and rehabilitation, sports medicine and electromyography at Touro Infirmary in New Orleans, Louisiana.